-Use tracker debugger in Analytics
+Using tracker debugger in Analytics

 - Consent to all tracking purposes.

-- Copy the visitor ID.
+- Copy the URL with the parameter.

 - Log in to Piwik PRO.